 This is an allegorical journey, reminiscent of John Bunyan's Pilgrim's Progress.
-But in this case the pilgrim - author Peter Kreeft - has Socrates as his guide, and instead of facing trials and temptations on the road, he runs into one Greek philosophers after another, every time there is a fork in the road.
+But in this case, the pilgrim - the author Peter Kreeft - has Socrates as his guide.
+And instead of facing trials and temptations on the road, he runs into one Greek philosopher after another, every time there is a fork in the road.
 Each one of them offers up their own particular worldview for consideration and Kreeft then has the choice of either staying with them, and subscribing to their philosophy, or rejecting it, and continuing on his journey in search of Truth.

 Though these philosophies are ancient, they are also current.
 Take as example the first philosopher Kreeft and Socrates meet: Epicurus presents the "Eat, drink and be merry."
 He tells Kreeft that the Truth isn't even worth seeking after - not when there is so much partying to do!
 Today we might call this the Hugh Hefner philosophy - why think about things such as Truth and the purpose of life, when there is yet another woman to bed, more money to be made and spent, and more parties to attend.
 And indeed, when the pilgrim rejects this worldview, he notices that Epicurus bears a strong resemblance to Hefner.